hpehl/kotlinjs-talk/jsinterop/README.md

 # Kotlin/JS Talk - JavaScript Interoperability

-Example which shows how to use and interact with the dependencies from the JavaScript ecosystem.
-Uses [tailwindcss](https://tailwindcss.com/) and [moment.js](https://momentjs.com/).
+Shows how to use and interact with dependencies from the JavaScript ecosystem.

 ## Run